User stories will improve the way you develop software. Here’s how you can turn this little strategy into big-time success.

 For example, an acceptance criteria for a user profile could be as superficial as, “profile image should be displayed as a circle.”
-Or as crucial as, “user profile most contain an option to change or reset username and password.”
+Or as in-depth as, “user profile most contain an option to edit image, add bio, and to change or reset username and password without leaving the page.”

 How Should I Write a User Story?

-Seeing a physical representation of the user story helps developers visualize the best path to completion; it helps them anticipate feature complexities, and it affords an opportunity to foresee roadblocks that may be lurking in future work.
+Seeing a physical representation of the user story helps developers visualize the best path to completion.

-This is also the ideal time to establish acceptance criteria.
-If a component of functionality is important to the stakeholder, to the end-user, or to the overall performance of the feature, those elements should be determined, described, and set as necessary pieces in order for a feature to be considered complete.
+If a component of functionality is important to the stakeholder, to the end-user, or to the overall performance of the feature, it should be described and established as a necessary acceptance criteria.

-Although user stories can always be built the good-old-fashioned way with pen and paper, other dev shops opt for a digital version.
+Although user stories can always be built the good-old-fashioned way (described above), other dev shops opt for a digital version.
 You can use software like GitHub to help you create development boards online with user stories that can be edited and dragged-and-dropped into columns organized by development stage.

 That’s when epic user stories come into play.

-An epic user story is one that is too large to complete in one iteration of work and is therefore broken down into sub-tasks that can be completed gradually (like chapters).
+An epic user story is one that is too large to complete in one iteration of work.
+It is then broken down into more manageable sub-tasks which are completely gradually (like chapters).